-Politically, Singapore ranked 4th out of 198 countries in Transparency International’s Corruption Perceptions Index as the least corrupt countries in the world.
+Politically, Singapore ranked 4th out of 198 countries in Transparency International’s Corruption Perceptions Index as the least corrupt country in the world.
 The Singaporean government has been stable since its founding in 1965.
 Since then, the People’s Action Party has formed the ruling government of Singapore and dominated politics for decades.

 Culturally, Singapore has a diverse, multi-ethnic population of predominantly Chinese, Malay, and Indian people.
 This means that the food, habits, and cultural customs in the country reflect different ethnic backgrounds, religions, and languages.

 If all this sounds exciting to you, Singapore could be what you’re looking for.
 Let’s take a look at Singapore’s cost of living to consider whether moving across the ocean is worth it for you.